-Just after midnight Byrom and three men forced their way into the apartment of a 19-year-old man at 2742 Madison Dr., Waco police Sgt.
+Hours earlier, just after midnight Tuesday morning, Byrom and three men forced their way into the apartment of a 19-year-old man at 2742 Madison Dr., Waco police Sgt.
 W. Patrick Swanton said.

 The victim knew Byrom and was able to identify her, Swanton said.

 The three men hit the victim in the head and body with their fists and a handgun and then bound him with tape before continuing the attack, Swanton said.

 Then Byrom and the three men gathered up property from the apartment and fled, Swanton said.

 Byrom and one of the men were seen leaving in the victim's 2007 Ford pickup truck.